injeti-manohar/AZ-104/Module8.md

 - `Zonal services`.
 Pins the resource to a specific zone (for example, virtual machines, managed disks, Standard IP addresses).

 - `Zone-redundant` services.
 Platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).

+ > To make sure your application is always available,

+### vertical and horizontal scaling

+#### vertical scaling --
+means increasing or decreasing virtual machine sizes

+- Vertical scaling makes the virtual machines more (scale up) or less (scale down) powerful.
+Vertical scaling can be useful when:

+`Example` --
+ - A service built on virtual machines is under-utilized (for example at weekends).
+Reducing the virtual machine size can reduce monthly costs.
+- Increasing virtual machine size to cope with larger demand without creating additional virtual machines

+`but resizing makes vm to restart`

+#### Horizontal Scaling
+Here you add similar machines or remove them referred to as scale out and scale in .

+> If you want you can also configure auto scaling of vm using

+### VM SCALE SETS
+- deploy and manage a set of VMs of same size and configuration.
+- As demand goes up more virtual machine instances can be added.
+As demand goes down virtual machines instances can be removed.
+The process can be manual or automated or a combination of both.
+- can be attached to azure load balancer or Application gateway as backend